MrDemkoko1/A-P-Labs/README.md

 ## Laboratory work №4 (Variant 21)
 ---
 ### I.
-1. Create a program that will output third biggest number from a given array(set/tuple/list)
+1. Create the Farm class with attributes to show location, number of animals and power of fans.